 Peaches should be pruned to an open center form.
 The pruning done on peaches is for:

-- Heading cuts for quality fruit; reduces excessive crop, meaning less thinning, and increases fruit size and sweetness
+- Heading cuts reduce excessive crop, which requires less thinning and increases the fruit size and sweetness;

-- Heading cuts to create young wood for next year; on peaches all fruit is produced on one-year wood.
-We are trying to create suckers- that’s the fruit wood on peaches.
+- Heading cuts create young wood for next year (on peaches all fruit is produced on one-year-old wood).
+We are trying to create suckers, which is the fruitwood for peach trees.

-- In a good year, an established peach tree can set too many peaches.
-Some thinning of the fruit will be done by pruning, but further reducing the number of peaches on the tree will give you larger and higher quality of fruit.
-It is especially important to thin fruit that is crowding- fruit that is touching other fruit is more subject to brown rot.
+In a good year, an established peach tree can set too many peaches.
+Some thinning of the fruit will be done by pruning, but further reducing the number of peaches on the tree will give you larger and higher quality fruit.
+It is especially important to thin fruit that is crowding – fruit that is touching other fruit is more subject to brown rot and earwig damage.
 Always remove fruit at the end of branches to keep the branch from distorting.

 - Keep the trees irrigated.
 Lack of water will stress the tree and can also lead to small fruit.
 Keeping the ground free of grass and weeds below the tree can help conserve moisture.

-- Harvest the fruit when it has changed color (background color no longer green), is fragrant, but still hard.
-Allowing the fruit to soften on the tree leads to mealy or stringy texture.
+- Harvest the fruit when it has changed color (background color no longer green), is fragrant, but still firm.
+Allowing the fruit to soften on the tree can lead to mealy or stringy texture.
 Allow the fruit to ripen off the tree at room temperature, or store in the refrigerator.